nemanjam/hn-new-jobs/docs/notes3.md

 comment table, company.name pk

-        select control with months for new old companies list select control with months for histogram and table // ovo sad fix default sort and sort remove first time from new rename graphs and transform files
+        select control with months for new old companies list fix default sort and sort remove first time from new rename graphs and transform files